mciantyre/teensy4-rs/README.md

 An embedded Rust developer might use the [`cortex-m-rt`](https://crates.io/crates/cortex-m-rt) crate for system startup and a minimal runtime.
 However, [#164](https://github.com/rust-embedded/cortex-m-rt/issues/164) notes that the `cortex-m-rt` crate cannot yet support devices with custom memory layouts.
 The iMXRT106x is one of the systems with a custom memory layout; in particular, we have tightly-coupled memory (TCM) regions for instructions (ITCM) and data (DTCM).
 We also need to place special arrays in memory in order to properly boot.
 Given these requirements, we need a custom runtime crate that can initialize the system.

-The `teensy4-rt` crate is a fork of the `cortex-m-rt` crate that is customized to support a minimal Teensy 4 startup and runtime.
-Like the `cortex-m-rt` crate, the `teensy4-rt` crate
+The `imxrt1060-rt` crate is a fork of the `cortex-m-rt` crate that is customized to support a minimal iMXRT1060 startup and runtime.
+Like the `cortex-m-rt` crate, the `imxrt1060-rt` crate

 - populates the vector table for correct booting and exception / interrupt dispatch
 - initializes static variables
 - enables the FPU (since we're a `thumbv7em-none-eabihf` device)

-The `teensy4-rt` crate goes a step further in its startup functionality:
+The `imxrt1060-rt` crate goes a step further in its startup functionality:

 - provides the required firmware configuration block (FCB) and image vector table (IVT) in order to start the iMXRT106x
 - initialize the TCM memory regions
 - configures instruction and data caches based on the TCM regions

-Just as the `cortex-m-rt` crate will call a user's `main()` function, the `teensy4-rt` completes by calling a user's `main()`.
-The `teensy4-rt` crate also exposes the `#[interrupt]`, `#[exception]`, and `#[entry]` macros for decorating interrupt handlers, exception handlers, and the program entrypoint, respectively.
+Just as the `cortex-m-rt` crate will call a user's `main()` function, the `imxrt1060-rt` completes by calling a user's `main()`.
+The `imxrt1060-rt` crate also exposes the `#[interrupt]`, `#[exception]`, and `#[entry]` macros for decorating interrupt handlers, exception handlers, and the program entrypoint, respectively.
 Note that, as of this writing, `#[pre_init]` is not supported.
-To support the macros, we need a patched version of the `cortex-m-rt-macros` crate.
-The patched version is automatically used in the `teensy4-rt` crate, so end users need not know this distinction.

-To support compatibility with the `cortex-m-rt` crate, the `teensy4-rt` crate uses the same link sections as the `cortex-m-rt` crate.
-However, the `teensy4-rt` crate may locate memory in different regions.
+To support compatibility with the `cortex-m-rt` crate, the `imxrt1060-rt` crate uses the same link sections as the `cortex-m-rt` crate.
+However, the `imxrt1060-rt` crate may locate memory in different regions.
 Specifically, all instructions are placed into ITCM, and all data is placed into DTCM.

-It is our hope that the `teensy4-rt` crate can be transparently replaced with the `cortext-m-rt` crate once the necessary features are available.
-If you think that the `teensy4-rt` crate is be diverging from the `cortex-m-rt` crate and might miss that goal, please file an issue!
+It is our hope that the `imxrt1060-rt` crate can be transparently replaced with the `cortext-m-rt` crate once the necessary features are available.
+If you think that the `imxrt1060-rt` crate is be diverging from the `cortex-m-rt` crate and might miss that goal, please file an issue!

 ### Peripheral access crates